-You’ve probably already heard the news, but for those of you who haven’t, apparently, a federal judge ruled the current, men-only draft to be unconstitutional.
+You’ve probably already heard the news, but for those of you who haven’t a federal judge ruled the current, men-only draft to be unconstitutional.

 The Fifth Amendment

 And where did all this come from, you ask?
-Well, apparently, a Men’s advocacy group in San Diego has been challenging this ‘unconstitutional’ draft by saying the sexual discrimination is in violation of the 5th Amendment’s equal protection clause.
+Well, a Men’s advocacy group in San Diego has been challenging this ‘unconstitutional’ draft by saying the sexual discrimination violates the 5th Amendment’s equal protection clause.

 Selective Service Registration